Sculpture of Ancient Egypt

 Egyptian Sculpture During the Greco-Roman Period

-When Egypt was subjugated by Alexander the Great, her art did not change overnight to accomodate the taste of these new and powerful Greeks.
+During the period of Classical Antiquity, when Egypt was subjugated by Alexander the Great, her art did not change overnight to accomodate the taste of these new and powerful Greeks.
 Ptolemaic temples - though characterized by a number of changes, notably in the capitals of columns - were not built like Greek temples, in Hellenic style.
 Similarly, Ptolemaic statues remained Egyptian.
 And while Alexander's successors became Pharaohs; they did not convert the Egyptians into Greeks.
 Nonetheless, the development of Greek cities in Egypt - which had been going on since the 7th century BCE - plus the Macedonian conquest of Egypt led to a mixed Greco-Egyptian style of art.
 And although the Romans continued to restore temples from the Ancient and Middle Empire in the Egyptian style, they too encouraged a form of sculpture in which classical motifs and iconography took precedence over an "Egyptian" style.

 It is the sequence of formal royal sculpture, however, that most clearly shows the changes in detail and attitude that occurred during the many centuries of Egyptian history.
 Unfortunately very little royal sculpture has survived from the earliest periods, but one of the oldest examples is also one of the most impressive.
 This is the life-size limestone statue of King Djoser, c.2,660-2,590 BCE, found in a small chamber in the temple complex of the Step Pyramid, which was planned by the architect Imhotep (Egyptian Museum, Cairo).
 Once in place, the statue would never again be seen by the eyes of the living.
 It was made to provide a dwelling place for the ka of the king after his death, and was walled up in a niche.
 Two holes were left opposite the eyes so that it could look out into the adjacent chapel where daily offerings were to be made.
 The king, seated on a square throne, is wrapped in a mantle.
 The face, framed by a full wig, is impassive and full of brooding majesty, conveyed in spite of the damage caused by thieves who gouged out the inlaid eyes.
 Smaller statues of nobles from the first three Dynasties, seated in the same position with the right hand across the breast, convey a strong impression of the density of the stone from which they were carved.